 - Others know they are the ones who will have to pay and they buy the policy for a parent, grandparent, or other relative.

 - Whatever the reason, final expense policies will give you peace of mind.

-There are several kinds of insurance that can be used as final expense insurance.
+There are several kinds of insurance that can be used as life insurance for final expenses.
 They are all permanent life insurance- either universal life or whole life.
 If you're buying a policy to be used for final expenses you want it to last for your entire lifetime.

 Universal Life Insurance Policies

 As you can see from the infographic, universal life is a better buy than whole life.
 However, it also has more requirements.
 First is that the policy face amount minimum is $ 25,000.
 If you want less coverage, then a universal policy is not an option for you.